angelajt/heartbot/README.md

 components (`client.py`, `api.py`, `heartbot.py`, `main.py`, and `run.sh`).
 Encapsulating everything in a Docker container enables reproducible deployments.

+### Caddy Container

+A separate Docker container running Caddy, a web server that handles HTTPS termination and reverse proxying to the API container.
+It ensures secure communication between clients and the API.
+It also fetches and manages TLS certificates from Let's Encrypt automatically.

 ### Host VM at GCP